 Salmonella bacteria can be found everywhere in the environment.
-Every year, the bacteria cause nearly one million food borne illnesses nationwide.
+Every year, the bacteria cause nearly one million foodborne illnesses nationwide.
 In Wisconsin, Salmonella is a common cause of gastrointestinal illness and is reportable.
 Certain strains can be more harmful than others.
-The Wisconsin Department of Health Services (DHS) is assisting in investigating an outbreak of multi-drug resistant (MDR) Salmonella Heidelberg infections believed to have come from contact with dairy bull calves.
+The Wisconsin Department of Health Services (DHS) is assisting in investigating an outbreak of multidrug resistant (MDR) Salmonella Heidelberg infections believed to have come from contact with dairy bull calves.

-- Nationwide, twenty-one people from 8 states have been infected with the outbreak strain of Salmonella Heidelberg.
+- Nationwide, 54 people from 15 states have been infected with the outbreak strain of Salmonella Heidelberg.

-|Wisconsin Salmonella Heidelberg Case Count - 2016
+|Wisconsin Salmonella Heidelberg Case Count 2015-2017

-|Wisconsin Case Count||12|
+|Wisconsin Case Count||18|

-|National Case Count (including Wisconsin cases)||21|
+|National Case Count (including Wisconsin cases)||54|